Depression During Pregnancy

 Does pregnancy cause depression?

 Pregnancy can cause you to experience depression.
-Your body goes through a lot of change and the stresses of pregnancy can trigger depression in some women.
+Your body goes through a lot of change and the stresses of pregnancy can trigger depression in some people.
 Not everyone who becomes pregnant will also be depressed.

 If you have experienced depression in the past, your symptoms could return or if you were living with depression before your pregnancy, it may get worse once you’re pregnant.

 It’s important to talk to your healthcare provider about depression during pregnancy because it can extend after delivery.
-Women who experience depression during pregnancy are at a higher risk of postpartum depression (depression after the baby is born).
+People who experience depression during pregnancy are at a higher risk of postpartum depression (depression after the baby is born).

 What are some of the signs of depression during pregnancy?